Drop in China's new coronavirus cases; none in Wuhan for sixth day

 China cut international flights massively from Sunday for an indefinite period, after it began denying entry to almost all foreigners a day earlier.

-The return to work has also prompted concern about potential domestic infections as regional travel curbs ease, especially over carriers who exhibit no, or very mild, symptoms of the highly contagious virus.
+The return to work also prompted concern about potential domestic infections, especially over carriers who exhibit no, or very mild, symptoms of the highly contagious virus.

 Northwestern Gansu province reported a new case of a traveller from the central province of Hubei, who drove back with a virus-free health code, national health authorities said.